IDT-ITI/CA-SUM-360/README.md

 ### Video summarization

 To be added

+For the train process of video summarization model we used 100 2D videos that were produced from the 2D Video Production aglorithm and scores in terms of frame level saliency using the methods from Saliency Detection.
+These videos relate to 46 360 videos of the VR-EyeTracking dataset and 19 from Sports-360 that were captured using a fixed camera, and 11, 18 and 6 360 videos of the VR-EyeTracking the Sports-360 and the Salient360! datasets, respectively, that were captured by a moving camera.

 ## License
 This code is provided for academic, non-commercial use only.
 Please also check for any restrictions applied in the code parts and datasets used here from other sources.
 For the materials not covered by any such restrictions, redistribution and use in source and binary forms, with or without modification, are permitted for academic non-commercial use provided that the following conditions are met: